Regulatory Science Training Programs

 Independent Study Projects

 Trainees interested in exploring independent study and research opportunities can also pursue a range of projects in areas at the intersection of translational science, regulatory science, policy, public health and medical product development.
-If you are interested in an independent study or project, please contact Scott Steele or Joan Adamo.
+If you are interested in an independent study or project, please contact Joan Adamo.

 PhRMA Foundation Pilot Program